bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 Of course, there will also be counter-examples that need special handling, as they used some non-conventional names, but this simple heuristic will work quite well most of the time.

+**Note:** Common Lisp's SLIME [has been using this approach](https://common-lisp.net/project/slime/doc/html/Semantic-indentation.html) for a very long time.

 * It's easy to specify the right indentation with [metadata](https://docs.cider.mx/cider/indent_spec.html)
 * All popular Clojure editors and formatters that exist today are supporting "semantic indentation" pretty well, so clearly it's not a big obstacle for tooling.